nitsanw/QueueEvolution/README.md

 examples- Queue Evolution
 ========
 This repository has been setup as supporting collateral for my Queue Evolution talk.
-This is a trimmed down and tidied up version of the revisited branch.
+This is a trimmed down and tidied up version of the revisited branch of my examples repository.
 The queues are grouped to 4 groups:
-- Lamport : The Lamport concurrent queue algorithm, some initial optimizations.
-Original implementations from Martin Thompson Lock Free Programming talk, tidied up.
-Intermediate steps split to different implementations.
+- Lamport : The Lamport concurrent queue algorithm.
-  See talk [here](http://www.infoq.com/presentations/Lock-Free-Algorithms) and original code [here](https://github.com/mjpt777/examples).
+- Thompson : Martin Thompson's refinement of the Lamport algorithm to prevent read misses by introducing index chahe fields See talk [here](http://www.infoq.com/presentations/Lock-Free-Algorithms) and original code [here](https://github.com/mjpt777/examples).
-- Thompson : Martin's changes to memory layout and reducing cache coherence traffic.
-Original implementations from tidied up.
-Intermediate steps split to different implementations.
-Further improvements to counters padding are made.
-  Use unsafe to access array.
-Added class fields padding and data padding.
-  Added sparse data support.
-- Yak : Same algorithm as Thompson but counters are inlined.
 - FF : Fast Flow SPSC algorithm.
-Corrections to original.
-Padding everywhere, sparse data support.
-BQueue implementation and combined FFBuffer with BQueue offer method.
-There are 3 performance tests:
+There are some benchmarks included:
-...
+- JMH Busy/Yield all out throughput
+- Handrolled Yield/Busy throughput
+- JMH RTT for a given burst size
+- Single threaded offer/poll
+- CirularArray read/write

 In the data folder you'll find the data from which the slides were derived.
 Finally in the presentation folder is the presentation itself.